tb0e/plex-locale-patch/README.md

 The problem is that some clients (namely, Plex Home Theater) uses [ISO 639][iso-639] three-letter codes while the [documentation][strings] mentions only two-letter language codes.
-Some other clients don't send that header at all, but they may send the HTTP standard `Accept-Language` header that Plex ramework doesn't take into account.
+Some other clients don't send that header at all, but they may send the HTTP standard `Accept-Language` header that Plex Framework doesn't take into account.

 Another problem is handling some unicode characters in the translated strings.
 Sometimes messages like this may be observed in the log files: